Azure/azure-powershell/src/ResourceMover/docs/Remove-AzResourceMoverMoveResource.md

 # Remove-AzResourceMoverMoveResource

 ## SYNOPSIS
-Deletes a Move Resource from the move collection.
-The 'Remove-AzResourceMoverMoveResource' command remains same for both 'RegionToRegion' and 'RegionToZone' type move collections.
+Deletes a Move Resource from the move collection.<br>The 'Remove-AzResourceMoverMoveResource' command remains same for both 'RegionToRegion' and 'RegionToZone' type move collections.

 ## SYNTAX